zemogle/astrosource/README.md

 ## Installation

-It is strongly recommended you use python 3 and a virtual environment e.g.
+It is strongly recommended you use python 3 and a virtual environment

+Using the [Anaconda](https://www.anaconda.com/download/) distribution of Python:

 ```bash
 conda create -n autovar python=3
 source activate autovar